diamondburned/saq/README.md

 **Note**: `go run` does not propagate signals to the child process, so you should not use `go run` with `saq`.
 See https://github.com/golang/go/issues/40467.

-## Unimplemented Features
+## How it works

+`saq` acts as a reverse proxy.
+It works as follows:

+1. It injects a script into the HTML response that `fetch`es an endpoint that blocks until a file change is detected.
+2. When a file change is detected, the server process is restarted, which `saq` then tries to connect by sending a `HEAD` request to the server.
-Right now, `saq` doesn't detect if the server is ready to accept connections, which means the browser may reload before the server is ready.
+3. Once the server is up, the browser is reloaded.

-This should be easily fixable with something like a `HEAD` request to the server to check if it's ready.
-For now, it's unimplemented.
+## Supported Platforms

+`saq` only works on Linux due to its dependency on [illarion/gonotify](https://github.com/illarion/gonotify).

 ## Who made the name?